szediwy/HelloSilicon/README.md

 Linux and Darwin, which were both inspired by [AT&T Unix System V](http://www.unix.org/what_is_unix/history_timeline.html), are significantly different at the level we are looking at.
 For the listings in the book, this mostly concerns system calls (i.e. when we want the Kernel to do someting for us), and the way Darwin accesses memory.

-You should be able to read the book, and find the differences for Apple Silicon here explained in details below.
-I have organized them by the headers in the book for easy reference.
+You should be able to read the book, and read about the differences for Apple Silicon side by side below.
+The headlines in this document follow those in the book.

 ## Chapter 1